 - Some medications, including douching, as well as some creams and lotions that are applied to the vaginal area.

-These Are the Symptoms of Vulvar & Vaginal Dryness
+Symptoms of Vulvar & Vaginal Dryness

 Vulvar & vaginal dryness cause discomfort in the vaginal and pelvic regions along including: